Top 10 Typography Design Tips to Make Your Designs Pop

 Consistent punctuation, proper use of ellipses and em dashes, and careful letter spacing all contribute to a polished, professional aesthetic.
 Take the time to fine-tune these elements and ensure they’re applied consistently across your design.

-You should also be mindful of typographic conventions like using smart quotes instead of straight quotes, correctly formatting numbers and currency, and ensuring your text is aligned correctly.
+You should also be mindful of typographic conventions, such as using smart quotes instead of straight quotes, correctly formatting numbers and currency, and ensuring your text is aligned correctly.

 These may seem minor points, but paying attention to them can significantly affect how your typography is perceived.